 CCleaner has been continuously upgraded and improved over the years since this article was written.
 It is still one of the best top rated programs in its class.
-It is now up to V4 and better than ever..
+It is now up to V5 and continuing better than ever..

 Let's get the important stuff right up front - it's free, although they wouldn't mind a donation.

 CCleaner is just as it says - a cleaner that takes out junk files, tracks, cookies, even traces of where you have been on your own computer.
 In addition it can clean up the registry, removing unused items left behind by various processes and it has an uninstaller module built in, along with the capability of listing the startup programs your computer starts each time it boots.
 It allows you to optimize your computer to do what you want it to do.

 I won't go through each and every feature of the program as they have an excellent site that does all that perfectly.

 CCleaner has a very usable interface with hardly any learning curve at all.
 I would suggest you take the time to look through the options before using it just so you know exactly what it is going to do.